+Chris Kelly

+Principal Officer

-Chris Kelly Principal Officer Teacher Education Policy - Digital
+Teacher Education Policy - Digital

-April 2020
+November 2020

-APPENDIX:
+APPENDIX A:

-GRANT SCHEME FOR ICT INFRASTRUCTURE- 2019/20 SCHOOL YEAR
+GRANT SCHEME FOR ICT INFRASTRUCTURE- 2020/2021 SCHOOL YEAR

-1. Automatic Issue of ICT Grant
+1. Automatic Issue of €50 ICT Grant funding

-- 1) This grant will be paid directly into the school bank account, based on the eligibility criteria outlined.
-Schools are not required to apply for the funding under the €40m to issue (per the terms of this circular).
+- 1)This grant will be paid directly into the school bank account, based on the eligibility criteria outlined.
+Schools are not required to apply for this funding.
 As with all exchequer grant-aid, school authorities must be able to provide detailed records on how funding, provided under this scheme, was spent.
 All expenditure in connection with the scheme must be vouched and schools must be able to prove that expenditure was used on infrastructure allowed under the scheme.
 Invoices and receipts must be retained in the event of an audit inspection by the Department and/or the Comptroller and Auditor General.
 It is necessary for schools to keep details of quotations received, invoices, receipts and any other relevant records in respect of all expenditure for a period of seven years.
 This Appendix contains details of the nature of records to be maintained.
 Schools, on request, must provide the Department with a written statement of the expenditure of the grant and any remaining balances and other relevant information.
 If a school closes permanently, any balance held in the account must be surrendered to the Department on the date that the school ceases operation.
-The Department reserves the right to withhold future payments to schools for non-compliance with any of the terms of this Scheme. - 2) The ICT infrastructure selected for purchase must be in compliance with the broad list of authorised infrastructure as set out at Section 3 in this Appendix. - 3)Schools must ensure compliance with Circular: 13/2014, Management of and Accountability for Grants from Exchequer Funds.
+The Department reserves the right to withhold future payments to schools for non-compliance with any of the terms of this Scheme. - 2)The ICT infrastructure selected for purchase must be in compliance with the broad list of authorised infrastructure as set out at Section 3 in this Appendix. - 3)Schools must ensure compliance with Circular: 13/2014, Management of and Accountability for Grants from Exchequer Funds.
 Please refer to: https://govacc.per.gov.ie/wp-content/uploads/DPER-Circular-13-14-Guidance-Note-and-Reporting-Requirements-1.pdf.